 More severe punishments for these weapon charges can include:

 - felony charges, and/or

 - imprisonment in the state prison.

 As a violent firearm offense, a brandishing conviction may have negative:

-A person convicted of this offense is entitled to an expungement if he or she completes:
+If convicted of this offense, you are entitled to an expungement if you complete: